 Assets generate revenue or provide some other benefit to an organization.
 They can be tangible, such as buildings, furniture, computers, and vehicles, or intangible, like relationships and brand recognition.

 Yes, rent is a liability you must pay the landlord.
 They are the money you owe to them.

 Assets are things you own (like your house or car), while liabilities are debts you owe (like your mortgage or car loan).
 In a business, the owner will have more assets than liabilities, so they have money coming in to pay off the debts.

-An asset is something that can be converted into cash; while a liability is something that must be paid for before it is converted into cash.
-A company’s assets can be seen as its inventory, money it holds on hand, and the things it owns.
-Liabilities can be seen as the amount of debt it owes and the debts it will need to pay when they come due.
+An asset is something that can be converted into cash, while a liability is something that must be paid for before it is converted into cash.
+A company’s assets can be seen as its inventory, the money it holds on hand, and the things it owns.
+Liabilities can be seen as the debt it owes and the debts it must pay when they come due.

-Current assets are items that will be used up during the year, such as cash, checking accounts, stocks, and bonds.
-Current liabilities are those bills that are due in the next 12 months, such as loans, credit card bills, and insurance payments.
+Current assets, such as cash, checking accounts, stocks, and bonds, will be used up during the year.
+Current liabilities are bills due in the next 12 months, such as loans, credit card bills, and insurance payments.

-In order to find net income, first we’ll need to find net assets.
+To find net income, first, we’ll need to find net assets.
 Net assets are defined as total assets minus total liabilities.
-The next step is to subtract the beginning balance of the account from the ending balance.
+The next step is subtracting the account’s beginning balance from the ending balance.